hhvm/user-documentation/guides/hack/56-modules/06-type-aliases.md

 module newtype FooModule = FooInternal; // ok module newtype FooModuleErr as FooInternal = FooInternal; // error, FooInternal is an internal type, cannot be used as a constraint
 ```
-Since the entire point of module newtypes is to create an interface surrounding a module boundary, you cannot mark module newtypes themselves internal.
+Since the purpose of module newtypes is to create an interface surrounding a module boundary, you cannot mark module newtypes themselves internal.

 ```hack
 internal module newtype FooModuleErr2 = int; // Parse error